Hi! I’m Joy.

 Biography

-Joy enjoys connecting with fellow piano teachers, through her blog and beyond.
-As an outgrowth of her blog, she offers online courses for piano teachers and, for the first time last year, organized a first annual Piano Teacher Retreat, hosting fifteen piano teachers to survey the historical evolution of piano method books together.
-As an active member of Music Teachers National Association (MTNA), Joy has served in numerous capacities: most recently as VP for Affiliated Associations for the Ohio Music Teachers Association (OhioMTA) and Co-President of the Toledo Piano Teachers Association.
-Joy has given presentations on the topics of music learning theory, piano teaching literature, studio business, and piano method books at local, state, and national association levels — including for the National Conference on Keyboard Pedagogy (NCKP); MTNA conferences; state conferences of Ohio, Indiana, and Kentucky; and local meetings of chapters across Ohio.
+Joy enjoys connecting with fellow piano teachers through her blog and beyond.
+As an outgrowth of her online work, she offers online courses for piano teachers (see institute.joymorin.com) and an annual Piano Teacher Retreat (see pianotteacherretreat.com).
+As an active member of Music Teachers National Association (MTNA), Joy has served in various capacities: most recently as Teacher Education Chair of MichiganMTA, VP for Affiliated Associations of OhioMTA, and Co-President of the Toledo Piano Teachers Association.
+She currently holds positions on the Professional Development Commission for the Gordon Institute for Music Learning and the Young Musicians Birth-Age 9 Committee for the Frances Clark Center.
+Joy has given presentations at regional, state, and national events on the topics of piano method books, music learning theory, piano teaching literature, and studio business (see JoyMorin.com).
 Two of her articles were published in the American Music Teacher and Clavier Companion magazines.

-A native of Michigan, Joy completed graduate studies at Central Michigan University (Mount Pleasant, Michigan) where she received a Master of Music degree in Piano Performance and Pedagogy, studying both subjects under Adrienne Wiley.
+A native of Grand Rapids, Michigan, Joy completed graduate studies at Central Michigan University (Mount Pleasant, Michigan) where she received a Master of Music degree in Piano Performance and Pedagogy, studying both subjects under Adrienne Wiley.
 Her Bachelor of Music degree in Piano Performance is from Hope College (Holland, Michigan), where she studied piano with Andrew Le and pedagogy with Adam Clark.
 Upon graduating summa cum laude from Hope, she received the MTNA StAR award and was granted membership into the Pi Kappa Lambda music honorary society and the Phi Beta Kappa honorary society.
 Joy also holds an Associate of Music degree in Piano Performance from Grand Rapids Community College (Grand Rapids, Michigan), where she studied with Mary Scanlan.

 About the Name “Color In My Piano”